dcodev1702/LogAnalytics-Export-2-ADX/README.md

 8. Data Connections within ADX Cluster / Database. <br />
    This is what connects to EACH of your Event Hubs. <br />
-   The RAW Tables ingest the data that reside within the Event Hubs.
-The mapping function uses the RAW table (Record:dynamic) to map to the defined columns of the actual table with the following constraints: <br />
+   The RAW Tables ingest the data that reside within the Event Hubs. <br />
+   The mapping function uses the RAW table (CommonSecurityLogRaw) to map the defined columns of the actual table (CommonSecurityLog) with the following constraints: <br />
 * events.Type == $TableName and the TimeGenerated value is not empty (null). <br />

    Once the data connections are defined and successfully created the information will flow from the specified Event Hubs into their assigned ADX DB tables.